bedrocklinux/bedrocklinux-website/markdown/introduction.md

 executables can, however, run just about anywhere irrelevant of libraries (of course, one still needs the same kernel, CPU instruction set, etc).

-In order to ensure the following items, Bedrock's core components are all statically linked:
+In order to ensure the following items, Bedrock Linux's core components are all statically linked:

 - It should be possible to run a core Bedrock Linux executable directly in any